Abenomics scorecard: 'A' for early initiative, 'C' for follow-through

 Nomura Securities economists estimate the government’s growth strategy will add just over 0.3 percent to annual output by 2020 -- not exactly the comeback Team Abe has been promising.

-Scant progress in tackling labor market rigidities and a deep divide between well protected regular workers and a growing army of temporary and part-time staff tops the disappointment list.
+Scant progress in tackling labour market rigidities and a deep divide between well protected regular workers and a growing army of temporary and part-time staff tops the disappointment list.

-Japan’s labor productivity, at less than two-thirds of U.S. levels, offers ample room for improvement but companies must first feel more comfortable to hire and train staff.
+Japan’s labour productivity, at less than two-thirds of U.S. levels, offers ample room for improvement but companies must first feel more comfortable to hire and train staff.

 “Corporations are afraid to go into new areas in Japan because once they hire people it is almost impossible to fire them,” says Tomo Kinoshita, chief Japan economist at Nomura Securities.

-Yet a proposal to test labor liberalization in special economic zones got struck out from the final plan.
+Yet a proposal to test labour liberalisation in special economic zones got struck out from the final plan.

 Decisions on two other items high on corporate wish lists have been pushed back: a cut in corporate tax, now one of the highest in the OECD, and social security reform.